“F**k it. We're going in.”

 - NAZIS PLAN ‘RETALIATION’; TREATMENT OF GERMAN PRISONERS BY ALLIES IS CRITICIZED

 Oh, sorry.
-That last one I came across while researching another topic on the Times Web site.
+That last one I came across while researching another topic a couple of months back on the Times Web site.
 It’s from May 29, 1940, and it merely confirmed what I already knew: If you accuse somebody of what you yourself are guilty of, it makes it doubly difficult for them to respond.
 Also the accusation, regardless of its truth, becomes the story.

 So it didn’t matter the way the Nazis mistreated its prisoners and citizens.
 It didn’t matter that McCain is the one who is playing the race (or racist) card.
 It didn’t matter that McCain, who’s never used a computer, and has never held a non-government job, is the one who’s out of touch.
 Accusation becomes story.
 End of story.